ammar-homaida-statistics/easystatisticsacademy/applied-statistics/assumptions/checking/index.md

       <strong>Core message:</strong>

       <p>
-        Assumption checking is a critical step in statistical analysis.
-Analysts use diagnostics, visualizations, and contextual reasoning to evaluate whether assumptions are sufficiently satisfied for reliable interpretation.
+        Assumption checking involves evaluating whether the conditions required by a statistical method are reasonably satisfied.
+Analysts use graphical diagnostics, formal tests, and contextual knowledge to determine whether results can be interpreted confidently.
       </p>

     </div>